ODL (On-Demand Liquidity), Demystified: What It Is, What It Isn’t, and Where the Data Actually Points

 ODL vs. SWIFT gpi vs. Legacy

-XRPL ~3–5s vs gpi ~30m median.
-Source: XRPL, SWIFT
+XRPL ~3–5s vs. gpi ~30m median.
+Source: SWIFT gpi overview.

 XRPL UNL Composition

-Ripple vs. non-Ripple validators
+Ripple vs. non-Ripple validators (illustrative)

 Corridor Impact

-bps Before vs After ODL
+bps Before vs. After ODL (illustrative)

 🔬 Expert Opinions